Marketing does not work in silos.

 - How is made up the customer base

-- What are the main cluster where I'm losing money
+- What are the main group where I'm losing money

-If your data have information about products bought in a single transaction, you could analyze some more useful insight for your campaigns, understanding customer purchasing behaviour in order to create ad hoc carousel in Facebook, for instance.
+Suppose your data have information about products bought in a single transaction.
+In that case, you could analyze some more useful insight for your campaigns, understanding customer purchasing behaviour to create an ad hoc carousel on Facebook, for instance.
 Some of the information you can extract:

 - Most purchased products from each segment